jonahaung/BmScanner/README.md

-# BmScanner Burmese OCR.
+Burmese OCR.
 Written in SwiftUI